manosmin/cardflipmarket/README.md

 Users can take advantage of this information, by anticipating similar price spikes in the real world and make data-driven decisions on whether to invest in the cards of the corresponding tabletop game.

-The website is currently [live](https://cardflipmarket-manosmin.onrender.com/) on render.com, if anyone wants to give it a quick look instead of deploying it locally.
+CardFlipMarket is currently [live](https://cardflipmarket-manosmin.onrender.com/) on Render for anyone who wants to give it a quick look, instead of deploying it locally.